milmoul/Derek-Back/README.md

 2. Remote deployment

     a.
-Login to docker
+Login to heroku and docker

+    First login to heroku, in the same terminal window type:

+        heroku login

+    It will prompt you to hit any key (do that) and it will open a browser tab and ask that you login to heroku (do that too)

-    First make sure you have docker installed (see this to install https://runnable.com/docker/install-docker-on-macos) and that it is currently running on your computer
+    Then make sure you have docker installed (see this to install https://runnable.com/docker/install-docker-on-macos) and that it is currently running on your computer
     In the same terminal window type:

         docker login --username=_ --password=$(heroku auth:token) registry.heroku.com

     b.
 Push the image to heroku

-    First install the heroku cli:

-        npm install heroku

     Now all thats left is to push the app to heroku and to release it, in the same console type: